Blueprint SDK — API

 GRANT_AUTHORITYaction and oneACQUIRE_AUTHORITYaction.

-The following subsection describes the (only) method of this class that available to use in your blueprint.
+The following subsection describes the methods of this class that are available to use in your blueprint.

 Context.get_single_action